HOW TO FIND THE

 Use plenty of words to describe your style and how you envision the day, so every person working on your wedding gets the right message.
 Be methodical and where possible provide a small document with a brief that your suppliers can use as a guide.
 Having everything in writing, consistent and well organised will allow everyone to review the same details along the way and make sure the result is on point and cohesive.

 You don’t have to spend too much time preparing this though.
 Create a template document and just change the photos and the descriptions as relevant to each segment of your wedding.
 You can use Word or PowerPoint to create the template.
-Or you can download my free guide below (if you haven’t already) and you’ll find a 1 page template that you can fill in, in under 10 minutes and send to your suppliers.
 This way you won’t spend ages emailing everyone all the details.

 Offer the logistical details (like timings, locations, numbers and sizes, etc.) as well as a description of the style you’re trying to achieve, and your likes / interests that you wish to use in your wedding.
 Use the descriptive words you’ve written down at the beginning of this process (i.e. when communicating to a caterer, use the words you selected to describe the catering section of your wedding).
 And where relevant, add a selection of imagery that you have saved when looking for inspiration.
 If you save your inspiration images on Pinterest boards, make sure to share those with your chosen suppliers.
 Ask them to use those images as a starting point and aim to create something bespoke to you.